WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KYV8.md

 It was published 2021 by University of Kentucky Libraries.
 A non valved version is available at [KY8](network-KY8.html).

-The network consists of 2439 nodes (junctions), 3221 pipes, 5 tanks, 4 pumps and 2 reservoirs.
+The network consists of 2439 nodes (junctions), 3221 pipes, 488 valves, 5 tanks, 4 pumps and 2 reservoirs.
 It contains a demand pattern for one day.

 <img src="../static/benchmarks/network-kyv8/kyv8_plot.png" width="100%"/>